Sna1lLord/GTA5-Base-Click/README.md

 - It was created by me, any other version you found online is most likely a scam or a virus
 - It uses a bunch of libraries created by me (some of which are available for download on my github repositories)
 - For example, it has a very fast signature scanner
+- Yes, I do know it looks exactly like cherax
 - Please leave a ⭐ if you found it interesting!

 # Usage